Geographic Coding in Location Searches

 OK, I didn’t expect the Girl Scouts of America as the top result, and I find that part of the result pretty incomprehensible.
 But beyond that, it was interesting that I used “Florida” as my search term, and “FL” is shown as the query term in the search display that went with the map that shows up at the top of the search result.

 Why did my query term change from the full state name to the abbreviation?
-I’ve been ending up with a lot of questions about location searches and if there were some geographic coding processes being followed by Google to index and retrieve pages that involve locations.
+I’ve been ending up with a lot of questions about location searches and if some geographic coding processes were being followed by Google to index and retrieve pages that involve locations.

-The queries that people use to search with cover many different intents and formats.
+The queries that people use to search to cover many different intents and formats.
 One format for a query could be called a “location search.”

 When a search engine attempts to respond to a conventional location search, it may look for the query to follow a fixed format, with a limited number of variations.
 For example, the search engine may look for certain words or terms in a pre-determined order (street name, state, zip code) and/or a pre-determined spelling.